gabrielaRibeiro1/es2_d2_c/README.md

 ## Basic Setup ##

- * Fill .env file (you can copy or adapt from .env.sample if you want to run things locally)
+ * Fill .env file (you can copy or adapt from .env.sample if you want to run things locally) - DON'T PUSH YOUR **.ENV** FILE INTO MAIN BRANCH
  * Run the database with Docker
  * Update the database by running the current migrations